 Last Updated: March 30, 2017

-Collections of any sort on your credit report don't look good, and can do long-term damage, but medical collections can be particularly harmful.
-The possibility of repairing your credit and removing a medical collection is not as straight-forward as the debt validation process that works so well for credit card collections.
+Collections of any sort are not good for your credit, but a medical collection can be particularly harmful.
+The possibility of repairing your credit and removing a medical collection is not as straight-forward as removing a credit card collection.
 Once it's on your report as in collection status, medical debt is probably there to stay for a good seven years, even if you manage to pay it off before then.
-Bottom line, the best way to keep medical collections off your credit report is to find a workable way to pay the debt via some sort of compromise with your medical providers.
+Bottom line, the best way to keep a medical collection off your credit is to find a workable way to pay the debt via some sort of compromise with your medical providers.

 Is It Possible to Negotiate Medical Bills With Hospitals and Doctors?

 Yes, but you want to do so immediately, as soon as you receive the medical bill in the mail.
 Contact the billing department and explain to them you would like to settle the bill but you cannot afford to do so at the full billed amount.
 Start by asking for a discount, which can prove to be a particularly successful tactic if you are able to offer to pay the full discounted amount immediately.
 It has been shown that forty percent of people who ask medical providers for discounts receive them.
 However, if you are unable to secure a discount, ask for a payment plan, which you are more than likely to receive.

 When is Medical Debt Turned Over to Collection Agencies?

 Typically, hospitals and physician groups turn your debt over to a collection agency 60 to 90 days after the debt is past due.

 How Long Do Medical Debt Collections Stay On My Credit Report?